iriusrisk/IriusRisk-Central/Integrations/README.md

 * Manage Compoonent Visibility: Manages visibility into full categories of components within the Objects > Components interface
 * Output Project Threats: Outputs threats from a project
 * BU - Transfers: Transfers business units from one tenant to another using the API.
 * All Projects Threats Report: Outputs threats from all projects where countermeasures are not in a recommended state into an output json file for import into a secondary tool.
+* [StickyStandards](StickyStandards/README.md): Mark standards as being "sticky" at a project level.
+This causes the indicated standard(s) to be applied to any future changes to the project.